Princeton-CDH/django-pucas/README.rst

 Development instructions
 ------------------------

-This git repository uses git flow branching conventions.
+This git repository uses git flow branching conventions, with **main** as the current production release branch.

 Initial setup and installation: